Some women opt to pay for a private or independent midwife. Find out about private maternity care and how it can be paid for.

 More from Which?

-- Discover the differences between NHS and NCT antenatal classes to find the right birth preparation for you
+- NHS vs NCT antenatal classes: compare your options to find the right birth preparation for you